Donate

 • providing information about AEIOU’s services and initiatives

-• ensuring the safety and wellbeing of children - for example, we will record the contact details of the child’s parents/guardians/carers and other responsible authorised adults who might be called to collect a child, authorise medical treatment and other authorisations during the enrolment with us
+• ensuring the safety and wellbeing of children.
+For example, we will record the contact details of the child’s parents/guardians/carers and other responsible authorised adults who might be called to collect a

 • conducting fundraising activities

-• monitoring access, safety and security of children, visitors and workers inside and outside the premises through CCTV cameras, by authorised personnel only - images may be stored for a short period of time on our secure business systems, until recorded over, depending on the CCTV system.
+• monitoring access, safety and security of children, visitors, employees, students and volunteers inside and outside the premises through CCTV cameras, by authorised personnel only.
+Images may be stored for

 In the process of administering our services, AEIOU may be required to disclose personal information to our agents, contractors or third party providers to the extent necessary for them to perform their duties to us.
 All parties that we disclose information to will be required to keep such information confidential and secure.